roadtocode4u/cpp-programming/lecture-1/lecture-1.md

 ## What is C++ Programming?
 * C++ was developed by **Bjarne Stroustrup** starting in **1979** at **Bell Labs** in **Murray Hill, New Jersey**.
 * C++ is a general purpose, case-sensitive and object-oriented programming.
-* C++ is a middle-level language as it is a combination of both high-level and low-level language features,
+* C++ is a middle-level language as it is a combination of both high-level and low-level language features.
-* C++ is a superset of C, that means any C program is a legal C++ program
+* C++ is a superset of C, that means any C program is a legal C++ program.

 **Object-Oriented Programming**